blisst/nextjs-urlsearchparam-methods/README.md

 Please let me know if there is something wrong, faulty, or falsely-illustrative with these examples.

-# Methods Compared
-- Search params as query parameters, using NextJS Form component.
-[Vercel commerce method](https://github.com/vercel/next.js/issues/53543#issuecomment-2327883526)

-- Search params as query parameters, using normal HTML form component

-- Search params as dynamic URL params (parts of the URL path) with loading page

-- Search params as dynamic URL params (parts of the URL path) with Suspense

 # Default `create-next-app` README follows